Founder member of Scottish Division Two 1893

 In 1885 Partick entered the English FA Cup, going out in the first round to their powerful Glasgow neighbour, Queen's Park.
 The following season they reached the fifth round where they were narrowly beaten by Old Westminsters.

-The banner shown here was raised by supporters who traveled to away games in large horse drawn "brakes," vehicles capable of carrying 20 people.
-"Brake clubs" were the forerunner of modern traveling supporters' clubs.
+Supporters who traveled to away games in large horse drawn "brakes," vehicles capable of carrying 20 people, formed "Brake clubs," the forerunner of modern traveling supporters' clubs.

 In 1891, Partick Thistle joined the Scottish Alliance, one of several competitions set up immediately after the formation of the Scottish Football League in 1890.
 In 1893 the Alliance formed the backbone of the new the Scottish Second Division, Partick among them.
 The club won the Second Division championship in 1897 and were elected to the First Division (this was before automatic promotion and relegation).
 The following season they were re-elected after finishing in eighth place but the year after that they were less fortunate and returned to the Second Division.
 This may have prompted a change to gold and black colours and an improvement in their fortunes.
 In 1900 they were elected back to the top level, having finished as Second Division champions again, were relegated the following season and then promoted in second place in 1902.
 This time they would establish themselves as a permanent fixture in the top level for almost 70 years.